-I haven’t showered when I get in the car at 3.30am.
+Suburban Melbourne is eerily quiet in the early morning.
+It’s 3.30am when I get in the car.
 I roll down an abandoned Kensington Road and under the unlit rail bridge.
-There are a couple of dinged-up vans roaming around, but it’s mainly just me – until I get to the fish markets.
+There are a couple of dinged-up vans around, but it’s mainly just me – until I get to the fish markets.

 The market hall is like a live-in freezer: full of ice and white boxes, with unshaven dudes hauling crates filled with oceanic goods, and forklifts careening in through flapping plastic curtains.
 A brace of pearly-pink snapper lies on a low marble table, and crays scuttle to the edge of their polystyrene cages.
 Koizumi and Nakano inspect the gills of a huge hapuka; they check the eyes for clouding, but a spot of blood is okay.

-The team is drawn by strange magnetism to the tuna section: yellowfin laid out on steel tables.
-These things are predators: the size of small cows, but all strength and death.
-Unlike other fish, tuna are almost warm-blooded and have a vascular structure that keeps them warmer than the water – making them faster, smarter and hungrier.
+The team is drawn by strange magnetism to the tuna section, where yellowfin are laid out on steel tables.
+These things are predators; the size of small cows, but all strength and death.
+Unlike other fish, tuna are almost warm-blooded and have a vascular structure that keeps them warmer than the water – making them faster and hungrier.

 The three chefs check out the lemon-sized wedge cut above the tail fin, to test for colour, texture, freshness and fat content.
+Their many years of experience are invaluable.
+They can tell the quality of a fish by sight, smell or touch, but usually employ all three.
 Kadri, Hyun and Nakano seem impressed, and ask Koizumi to hook them up.

 Kisumé’s chefs don’t come here every day.
 That’s what wholesalers such as Koizumi are for.
 But the occasional research trip provides invaluable context for menu design – to help Nakano and Kadri scope out what's actually on offer.